 Featured Image: Theatricals preparing for an evening’s performance.
 Lord Cholmondeley dressed as Cupid is in yellow; Lady Buckinghamshire is the obese woman in white; the Earl of Mount-Edgecombe is the small man in the dragon hat; Col. Greville is in the rear holding a triangle, and Lady Salisbury adjusting her boot alludes to Hogarth’s Rake’s Progress.
 The Prince of Wales, seen under Buckinghamshire’s red and white feather, stands with his two mistresses.

-See William Combe, editor.
+See William Combe, ed.
 The Pic Nic.
 London: 1803; Thomas Wright and R.H.
 Evans.
 Historical and Descriptive Account of the Caricatures of James Gillray: Comprising a Political and Humorous History of the Latter Part of the Reign of George the Third London: Henry G. Bohn, 1851; James Gillray, James.
 The Works of James Gillray, the Caricaturist.
 Edited by Joseph Grego.
 London: Chatto & Windus, 1873; Henry Angelo.
 Reminiscences of Henry Angelo.
 London: H. Colburn and R. Bentley, 1830; Sybil Rosenfeld.
 Temples of Thespis.
 London: Society for Theatre Research, 1978.